NiharNilatkar/ElevateLabs-internship-task2/README.md

 ## The Email
 The email seems like a normal email that from "Microsoft account team" stating that some individual from Moscow,Russia has signed-in into target user's microsoft account.
 This creates a sense of urgency in the target, leading them to take all actions specified in the email(common phishing tatic).
 The email did not have any sign of threatning language, it only creates a sense of urgency amongst individual.
+Furthermore, it did not have any grammatical error, making it seem more legit or professional.

 ---